Map search

 Role: Senior UX Designer (end-to-end ownership)

-Team: PM, two front-end engineers, two back-end engineers - working remotely, with two-week sprints
+Team: PM, two front-end engineers, two back-end engineers - working remotely, two-week sprints

 Timeline: 9 months from concept to delivery